 Joseph M Towne (1921-1962) – Joseph owned the National Blank Book along with his brothers.
 His wife Jessie Louise Dodd was responsible for the design outline of the Olmsted Garden.
 The Olmsted Brothers worked on the landscape from 1923 to 1925.
 She had two sons (William b August 10 1914 and Robertson b January 4 1917) and they would have loved the children’s garden.
 FINDAGRAVE – MILL – Jessie Towne founded the Holyoke Community Chest in 1921 and in 1927 the Holyoke Council of World Relations.
 Both Joseph and Jessie Towne died in their Linden Street home.

-Tighe and Bond is located at the corner of Pequot and Bower Streets and is an engineering firm.
+Tighe and Bond was located at the corner of Pequot and Bower Streets (when in Holyoke) and is an engineering firm.
+The company has its history HERE.

 The major feature of the Olmsted plan for the grounds is the “Secret Flower Garden”.
 PLAN